mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 adequate highports or worlds with atmospheres making the blocky freighter difficult to land.

-The ship’s advertised 400-ton cargo capacity includes 69 tons of shuttle cargo capacity, which is unavailable during wilderness refuelling operations.
-Although equipped with lifters and capable of belly landing on worlds with little or no atmosphere, the Conestoga’s cargo handling and cargo access doors are designed to load and offload from the Hauler shuttle, requiring the shuttle to undock to allow direct access to the cargo bay doors.
+The ship's advertised 400-ton cargo capacity includes 69 tons of shuttle cargo capacity, which is unavailable during wilderness refuelling operations.
+Although equipped with lifters and capable of belly landing on worlds with little or no atmosphere, the Conestoga's cargo handling and cargo access doors are designed to load and offload from the Hauler shuttle, requiring the shuttle to undock to allow direct access to the cargo bay doors.
 When operating in conjunction with its shuttle, the cargo cranes allow quick access and cargo movement across the split six meter high lower cargo holds.

-The Conestoga’s power plant can support maneuver or jump drives but not both, requiring the ship to coast during final jump preparations.
+The Conestoga's power plant can support maneuver or jump drives but not both, requiring the ship to coast during final jump preparations.
 The three-level engineering compartment is partially open with lattice metal floors and access portals allowing easy maintenance access to